How To Say The Spanish R

 Main Subheading

 The Spanish "R," specifically the trilled R, often presents a significant hurdle for English speakers due to its unfamiliar articulation.
-In English, the "R" sound is typically produced by curling the tongue towards the roof of the mouth without actually touching it.
+Plus, in English, the "R" sound is typically produced by curling the tongue towards the roof of the mouth without actually touching it.
 In contrast, the Spanish trilled "R" requires the tongue to vibrate rapidly against the alveolar ridge, the area just behind the upper teeth.
 This vibration creates a series of quick taps, resulting in the characteristic "rolled" sound.

 Comprehensive Overview